Architectural Engineering Technology Associate in Science

 Students will be introduced to the most common lifestyle on earth: parasitism!
 This course will be a broad survey of parasites of humans, domestic and wild animals.
 Major topics will include ecological and evolutionary aspects of parasite-host interactions with an emphasis on life cycles, anatomy and physiology of parasites and immunological, pathological and clinical responses of hosts to parasitic infection.
 The treatment and control of parasites will also be discussed.

+In this course students will apply the scientific method to critically examine and explain the natural world.
+This course will cover molecular biology, cellular biology, genetics, metabolism, and replication.
 This course is primarily for science majors or students with a strong biology background.
 It is a study of the molecular and cellular composition and function of living organisms.
-Emphasis will be given to structure, chemical metabolism and genetic mechanisms.
+Emphasis will be given to structure, chemical metabolism, and genetic mechanisms.
 Laboratory illustrates basic biological principles.
 Lab fee required.
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This course satisfies the General Education State Core Natural Science requirement for degree seeking students.

 This course provides an introduction to the fossil record of life on Earth.
 Focus will be on modes of preservation, identification of fossil material, evolution and the fossil record of invertebrate and vertebrate animals.
 A field trip may be required.